jackdesert/arscca/README.md

   * Allow highlight a single driver (This interaction design may need me to observe several people using the site so I can see if they intuit how it works)
-  * Maybe we want to be able to highlight multiple drivers?